 Since earning my PhD, I taught for several years at Stanford University in the History Department, the African and African American Studies Department, and the Program in Writing and Rhetoric.
 I have also been a Postdoctoral Fellow at the Kinder Institute on Constitutional Democracy at the University of Missouri and I spent three months as a fellow at the International Center for Jefferson Studies at Monticello.

-I am also a Research Affiliate of the Universities Studying Slavery consortium.
+I am also an Affiliated Scholar of the Universities Studying Slavery consortium at the University of Virginia.

 I am based in Charlottesville, Virginia.